52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 Uh huh.
 Did you have any particular mentors or people that you you felt like was were really influential in your development?
 Well, definitely

 Kimberly StarKey  14:18
-my piano instructor, Dr. zilber Kant, he was, you know, from Russia and was like a child prodigy and he was just the biggest influence because he was so incredibly passionate about music, that I was just like, enthralled I never I never knew how passionate classical music could be.
+my piano instructor, Dr. Zilberkant, he was, you know, from Russia and was like a child prodigy and he was just the biggest influence because he was so incredibly passionate about music, that I was just like, enthralled I never I never knew how passionate classical music could be.
 I always thought it was just like did did it you know, like this, like, proper music that you play while you're drinking your tea and a fancy little right um, you know, restaurant, but this was like full blown passion like I had never seen it.
 And so that's where I fell in love with the Romantic era.
 Yes, the Romantic era.

 Rob Head  14:58
 Yeah, yeah.
 Wow.
-And and if I remember correctly, another Russian prodigy, Dr. tooten off who's who's local here?
-Is somebody that you studied with later?
+And and if I remember correctly, another Russian prodigy, Dr. Tutunov, who's local here, is somebody that you studied with later?
 Is that right?

 Kimberly StarKey  15:13
 I did.
 Yes.
 I got to work with him as well.
 I came back from Alaska because I got into a silly relationship with a boy.